ozacas/asxtrade/README.md

 Ingestion of financial metrics should be run when companies update the market on their performance (eg. mid-year and year-end).
 To be nice to Yahoo Finance API, it will take a couple of days to perform a complete run.

 It has [been observed](https://github.com/ranaroussi/yfinance/issues/250) that in some cases the data ingested can be wrong, particularly for ASX stocks.
 Use at own risk.
-This function is therefore considered experimental and pages using this data are labelled with a warning.
+This data is therefore considered experimental and pages using this data are labelled with a warning.
 If data is not ingested, then the 'Show financial performance' button on stock views (as well as data download) will 404.
-This data is not available for ETFs at this time.
+This data is not available for ETFs and some stocks at this time.
 It is planned to support search for companies by a metric.

 ### Macroeconomic datasets: Australian Bureau of Statistics (experimental)